Creative Writer

 NOC groups often include several related occupations.
 Although there is labour market data for the larger NOC group, this occupation makes up only a part of that group.
 It means data for this occupation may be different than the data shown.
 For examples, see Note.

 Considering the number of hours or years they may spend on a piece before getting any financial return, creative writers often earn very little.
 In fact, there is no guarantee of any payment.
-Poetry, in particular, receives more admiration than financial reward.
+Poetry typically receives more admiration than financial reward.
 Many successful freelance creative writers supplement their incomes with teaching, editing, or writing business or technical material.
 They may also do voice-overs (read scripts for radio), take on residency programs, or serve as visiting authors at schools.
 Established writers often apply for grants from government and arts organizations.

 Freelance creative writers must negotiate their own fees unless minimum rates of pay for writers have been set by a union such as the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).